 Whether you’re thinking of starting a business or you’ve been running one for years, growth should always be your focus.
 With that in mind, finding new growth strategies can be tough, and that’s even truer if you’re just starting out.
 The following seven business growth strategies that absolutely anyone in any industry can follow will help you succeed in today’s technology-driven day and age.

 These days, people rely on their phones for everything.
 It’s an alarm clock, a personal assistant, a connection to the outside world – and a way for people to buy the things they want and need.
-If your business isn’t already optimized for mobile, you’re already missing out on huge potential for growth.
+If your business isn’t already optimized for mobile, you’re already missing out on a huge potential for growth.
 More than 30% of all online sales come from mobile phones and tablets.
 Recent research suggests that mobile shopping will skyrocket in the coming years, so if you want to capitalize on that growth, make sure your website is up to the task, and make sure it’s mobile optimized and responsive, too.

 Provide an End-to-End Experience

 No matter what industry you’re in, the competition is fierce.
-One of the best things you can do for yourself is create a loyal customer base who will come back to you time and again.
+One of the best things you can do for yourself is to create a loyal customer base who will come back to you time and again.
 These days, you need to have more than a superior product.
 In fact, many consumers will knowingly buy sub-par products from companies they like and trust as opposed to quality products from companies that aren’t as engaged with their customers.
 Give people an experience with your brand.
 Make sure your products are available.
 Offer outstanding promotions.
 Engage with customers via social media.
 These things will create that end-to-end experience that today’s consumers crave.

 Don’t Forget about SEO

 Whether you’re selling a single product with a few variations or thousands of different products in a catch-all shop, search engine optimization is still very much relevant.
 In fact, it’s one of the most important ways to make an e-commerce website shine.
 Keywords certainly help, but you’ll also want to make sure your content is fresh and relevant.
 Google’s more recent algorithms also take the overall user experience into consideration, so things like your site’s responsiveness and bounce rate will also come into play.
-Do your best to keep up with SEO so you can rank highly through Google (and other search engines) and get more traffic.
+Do your best to keep up with SEO in your WooCommerce store so you can rank highly through Google (and other search engines) and get more traffic.

 Make the Checkout Process a Snap